Electricity and Energy Storage

 In the USA, 221 MW of new storage capacity was deployed in 2015, and this is expected to grow to 1700 MW by 2020, when costs are expected to drop to $200/kWh of energy stored, half the 2016 cost.
 In 2015, 160 MW of the total 221 was installed by a single regional TSO, PJM Interconnection, which provided regulatory support.

 Early in 2016 the UK’s National Grid got a strong response to a tender for 200 MW enhanced frequency response (EFR).
 It offered four-year contracts for capacity able to provide 100% active power output in a second or less of registering a frequency deviation.
 Some 888 MW of battery capacity was offered, 150 MW of interconnection, 100 MW of demand-side response and 50 MW of flywheel capacity.
 All but three involved battery storage.
 In August the winning bids were announced – the eight chosen tenders being from 10 MW to 49 MW (totalling 201 MW) and costing £66 million in total.
 The winning bids ranged from £7 to £12 per MW of EFR/h, with an average of £9.44/MW of EFR/h.
+Batteries are also expected to become the main choice for firm frequency response, slightly slower than EFR.

 In the UK storage is treated as generation for licensing purposes, but on connection to a distribution network it has to comply with two different connection and charging methodologies, with one half connecting as demand and the other as generation.
 A single storage connection methodology is proposed, and the Department for Business, Energy & Industrial Strategy and energy regulator Ofgem are aiming to define ’electricity storage’ in legal and regulatory terms so as to expedite deployment.
 The Electricity Storage Network, an industry body, supports the move.

 On demand response, the UK government said providers should have easier access to a range of markets so they can compete fairly with large generators, including the balancing market, ancillary services, and the capacity market.
 There is concern that storage and demand response providers should be able to access the same length capacity market contracts as new diesel generators.
+In this area the response needs to be over hours, and batteries are less economical.

 In November 2016 the European Commission proposed a new definition of electricity storage to include “deferring an amount of the electricity that was generated to the moment of use, either as final energy or converted into another energy carrier” such as gas.
 This brought power-to-gas (P2G) concepts within the regulatory definition of energy storage so that excess power from intermittent renewables can by electrolysis be turned into hydrogen which can be added to the normal gas distribution network (up to 20%, though much less allowed in most countries), or sold directly.
 Electrolysers could thus be providing ancillary grid services for which they are paid.
 The redefinition of P2G from simply a load to storage has implications for both electricity grids and reducing CO2 arising from gas.
 P2G electrolysers can be seen as part of the grid, not simply end users.